situmtech/flutter-unity/README.md

 Both Android and iOS are supported.

+> [!NOTE]
+> This is a fork of https://github.com/Glartek/flutter-unity.

 ## Usage
 To use this plugin, add `flutter_unity` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).

 ## Example
-Refer to the [example project](https://github.com/Glartek/flutter-unity/tree/master/example) and the [included Unity project](https://github.com/Glartek/flutter-unity/tree/master/example/unity/FlutterUnityExample).
+Refer to the [example project](https://github.com/situmtech/flutter-unity/tree/master/example) and the [included Unity project](https://github.com/situmtech/flutter-unity/tree/master/example/unity/FlutterUnityExample).

 ## Testing
 To test this plugin, do the following:
-1. Run `git clone https://github.com/Glartek/flutter-unity.git` to create a local copy of flutter-unity.
+1. Run `git clone https://github.com/situmtech/flutter-unity.git` to create a local copy of flutter-unity.
 2. Open flutter-unity in **Android Studio**.
 #### Android
 3. Connect your Android device and run the project.

 #### iOS
-3. Configure the [example project](https://github.com/Glartek/flutter-unity/tree/master/example) and the [included Unity project](https://github.com/Glartek/flutter-unity/tree/master/example/unity/FlutterUnityExample).
+3. Configure the [example project](https://github.com/situmtech/flutter-unity/tree/master/example) and the [included Unity project](https://github.com/situmtech/flutter-unity/tree/master/example/unity/FlutterUnityExample).
 4. Connect your iOS device and run the project.

 ## Configuring your Unity project